skarik/1Engine/README.md

 If you have money, and can pay EHS for full support and feature requestions, absolutely.

-Realistically, tt is recommended until the asset pipelines are fully mature before considering this as a usable engine for any project.
+Realistically, it is recommended until the asset pipelines are fully mature before considering this as a usable engine for any project.
 This engine is in very active development.

 ### Can I just steal the GPUW module?

-God, please do.
-Noone should have to make a wrapper from scratch.
+God, please do. **No one** should have to make a graphics wrapper from scratch.

 ### Do you have console-specific code available?